The Kennedy Project is a media production company.

 Content to spark the imagination, engage emotions, and inspire thought via documentaries, videos, short films and books as well as immersive events.

-is a director, producer, writer, actor, and author with a wealth of
+Jacqueline Kennedy is an award-winning filmmaker, director, producer, writer, actor, and author with a wealth of entertainment experience.

-Under The Kennedy Project umbrella, Kennedy managed, educated and mentored teenagers about the entertainment industry.
+Under The Kennedy Project umbrella, Kennedy has managed, educated and mentored teenagers interested in the entertainment industry and taught acting and playwrighting to children.

 Kennedy is also Co-owner of Break a Leg Talent Management, LLC where she assists in the cultivating of talent - actors, musicians, singers, poets.
 She is also an accomplished children's book author, penning the wonderful stories of Shoop-Doo-Bee-Doop and Cake I Bake and Foxy and Henny.